Filer graduate pursues rodeo career at Idaho State University

-FILER, Idaho (KMVT/KSVT) A former Filer student-athlete is taking the next step in her rodeo career.
+A former Filer student-athlete is taking the next step in her rodeo career.

-Filer graduate Haven Jones is taking her talents to Idaho State to rodeo for the Bengals.

 Haven Jones made it official, by signing with the Idaho State Rodeo team.